 During that same period from September 2020 to early January 2021, representatives from Oppenheimer arranged numerous calls with representatives of the various individual potential bidders, with Acasti management present for a vast majority of those calls, to discuss their businesses and address a range of important diligence topics with their management teams.
-During those same months, Acasti devoted significant time and resources, with the support of external advisors and consultants, where appropriate, including Oppenheimer and Osler, to run an extensive first phase of due diligence with respect to the entire field of 21 potential bidders, through both documentary due diligence and calls with potential bidders' business model, pipeline products and unmet clinical needs being addressed, market potential, commercialization strategies, partnering prospects, financial projections, technologies and patents, clinical and regulatory plans, strength and experience of their management team, cash position, financing needs and ability to attract capital at or prior to closing, and their valuation proposal.
+During those same months, Acasti devoted significant time and resources, with the support of external advisors and consultants, where appropriate, including Oppenheimer and Osler, to run an extensive first phase of due diligence with respect to the entire field of 21 potential bidders, through both documentary due diligence and calls with potential bidders, covering a range of diligence topics, including each bidder's business model, pipeline products and unmet clinical needs being addressed, market potential, commercialization strategies, partnering prospects, financial projections, technologies and patents, clinical and regulatory plans, strength and experience of their management team, cash position, financing needs and ability to attract capital at or prior to closing, and their valuation proposal.